Downlink Scheduling over Markovian Fading Channels: Proof of Proposition

 \subsection{Convergence of the system state}

 The fluid approximation model provides a good estimate for the system state evolution when the number of users is large, captured in the following proposition, which can be viewed as a \emph{discrete-time version} of Kurtz theorem \cite{Kurtz} applied to our problem.
+The proof is given in Appendix~\ref{appen:discrete_kurtz}.

 \begin{proposition} There exists a neighborhood $\Omega_{\delta}(\vec{\bm \zeta})$ of $\vec{\bm \zeta}$ such that if $\bm Z^{N}[0]{=}\bm z[0]{=}\bm x \in \Omega_{\delta}(\vec{\bm \zeta})$, then for any $\mu>0$ and finite time horizon $T$ there exists positive constants $C_1$ and $C_2$ such that